christophj/replicating/posts/Cochrane_Dog_Bark.md

 The remaining steps according to Cochrane (2008, p.
 1542): "I use the sample estimate of the covariance matrix of $\epsilon^{dp}$ and $\epsilon^d$.
 I simulate 50,000 artificial data sets from each null.
 For $\phi < 1$, I draw the first observation $d_0 - p_0$ from the unconditional density $d_0 - p_0 \sim N[0, \sigma^2(\epsilon^{dp})/(1-\phi^2)]$.
 For $\phi \geq 1$, I start at $d_0 - p_0 = 0$.
 I then draw $\epsilon_t^d$ and $\epsilon_t^{dp}$ as random normals and simulate the sytem forward."

 </div>

-So let's write  the function to simulate data:

 ```r